-Situation #3: Theodore Smith has been employed by your township as a Road Supervisor for several years and is a Defined Benefit Plan member.
-Beginning Jan.
-2, 2015, he begins serving as the elected township clerk earning \$400 a month (a non-governing body position).
+Situation #3: Theo has been employed by your township as a Road Supervisor for several years and is a Defined Benefit Plan member.
+In January of this year, he begins serving as the elected township clerk earning \$400 a month (a non-governing body position).

-PERA Eligibility 3: The township clerk earnings that you pay to Theodore cannot be combined with his non-elected earnings and reported to PERA.
-On its own, the salary of the elected position does not meet the \$5100 annual threshold required for membership in a Defined Benefit Plan.
-Theodore could, however, elect to join the Defined Contribution Plan based on the non-governing body elected position.
+PERA Eligibility 3: The township clerk earnings that you pay to Theo cannot be combined with his non-elected earnings and reported to PERA.
+On its own, the salary of the elected position does not exceed the \$425 monthly threshold required for optional Defined Benefit Plan membership.
+Theo could, however, elect to join the Defined Contribution Plan based on the non-governing body elected position.
 If he did so, he would contribute to both the Coordinated Plan (road supervisor wages) and the Defined Contribution Plan (township clerk salary).